waterhackweek/AndeanAmazonHydro/README.md

 - Spatial coordinates of hydrological stations (Brazil and Ecuador).
 - Annual Hydrograms (Ecuador)

-*Data from 71 stations need to be processed in a friendly format.
+*Data from 71 stations need to be processed into a friendly format.

 Fish data: